Nolan Jones Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Nolan Jones and his .900 slugging percentage over his past 10 games, battle starter Bobby Miller and the Los Angeles Dodgers at Coors Field, Tuesday at 8:40 PM ET.
+Nolan Jones and his .651 on-base percentage over his past 10 games (267 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Los Angeles Dodgers and Emmet Sheehan on September 27 at 8:40 PM ET.

-In his last game, he hit a home run while going 2-for-3 against the Dodgers.
+He had two hits (going 2-for-4 with an RBI) in his most recent appearance against the Dodgers.

 Sportsbook Promo Codes